dwenking/wingfuzz-detected-bugs/README.md

 *The root cause of the bug.* DamengDB wrongly handled the insertion operations on the nested views.
 View v2 is read-only because it is constructed by another view.
 However, the DamengDB incorrectly identified the readability of this view and still attempted to insert data into it, which caused the segmentation fault.

-### Case Study: An use-after-free in MonetDB when truncating temporary tables.
+### Case Study 3: An use-after-free in MonetDB when truncating temporary tables.

 In MonetDB, when creating a temporary table within a transaction and truncating the temporary table, the MonetDB server will trigger an use-after-free when rollback or commit the transaction.